hrosailing/hrosailing/Documentation/Documentation.rst

                                 | Path to a .pkl file which will be read

-            | Raises an exception if file can't be found, opened, or read
+            | Raises a FileReadingException if file can't be found, opened, or read

     ``polardiagram``.\ **symmetric_polar_diagram**\ (obj)

             | Symmetrizeses an ``polardiagram``.\ **PolarDiagram** instance, meaning for every
-            | datapoint with:

-                | wind speed w
-                | wind angle phi
-                | boat speed s

-            | a new data point with:

-                | wind speed w
+            | datapoint with wind speed, wind angle and boat speed (w, phi, s)
-                | wind angle 360 - phi
+            | a new data point with wind speed, wind angle and boat speed (w, 360 - phi, s)
-                | boat speed s

             | will be added

             Parameters :
                         ``obj`` : ``PolarDiagram``